ChickenStrips05/luke-ui/README.md

 # Luke UI

 A client side fabric mod that shows helpful information on the screen and it's also my first public minecraft mod.
-It can show your FPS, ping, TPS, position, speed, biome and direction.
+It can show your FPS, ping, TPS, position, speed, biome, direction and time.
 In the future I'm planning to add stuff like nether position and colors to all the text.
 Also I'm planning on adding configs for opacity and color.